 Now you have to help the prospect explore their goals and challenges to assess that the product you have is a good fit for them.
 If so, you can reclass these leads as opportunities.

 Finally, your job is to advise the opportunity on how your product or solution is uniquely positioned to solve their problem, in the buyer’s context.
 Should your buyer agree, you can close the opportunity, and they become customers.

-For a great resource and free certification in the Inbound Sales methodology, click here.
+For a great resource and free certification in the Inbound Sales methodology, check out the HubSpot Academy.